randsleadershipslack/documents-and-resources/code-of-conduct.md

 As this community grows, our tolerance for unsolicited Commerical behavior decreases.

-**Consequence**: Emailing members with unsolicited commercial offers based on information acquired within the community is a Code of Conduct violation.
+**The Bottom Line**: Emailing members with unsolicited commercial offers based on information acquired within the community is a Code of Conduct violation.

 ### Approved Commercial Channels